-This page is about the hormone therapy bicalutamide that is used to treat advanced prostate cancer.
+This page is about the hormone therapy bicalutamide that is a treatment for advanced prostate cancer.
 There are sections about

 Prostate cancer depends on the male sex hormone, testosterone, to grow.
 Testosterone is a type of hormone called an androgen.
 Bicalutamide is a an anti androgen.
 It stops testosterone reaching the cancer cells.
 This can shrink the cancer or slow its growth.

 You take bicalutamide as a tablet, once a day.
 You swallow the tablet whole with a drink of water.
 If you are having bicalutamide to stop a flare reaction, you take it for a few days before starting the LH blocker, and stay on it for about 4 to 6 weeks.

 It is very important that you take tablets according to the instructions your doctor or pharmacist gives you.
 For example, whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.
 You should take the right dose, not more or less.
 And never stop taking a cancer drug without talking to your specialist first.